The Ultimate Guide to finding cheap flights to Madrid

 Now that I have a reference price, I compare it with the actual prices for the actual dates of my trip.

-If the prices are below the reference, I execute the purchase immediately.
-I could save a few dollars if I wait, but I protect myself from probable price increases as the departure date gets closer.
+You could save a few dollars if you wait, but you protect yourself from probable price increases as the departure date gets closer.

 If the price is over the reference price, I usually make a follow up through the Skyscanner alerts for a couple of weeks, to see the evolution of the price.

-Some studies reveal that, generally speaking, Mondays and Tuesdays are good days to purchase cheap plane tickets.
+Some studies reveal that, generally speaking, Mondays and Tuesdays are good days to purchase cheap plane tickets to Madrid Spain.

 Final tip: Set up Price Alerts